arthurgubaidullin/pub-sub-rs/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in "Pub/Sub RS" by you, shall be licensed as MIT, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in "Pub/Sub" by you, shall be licensed as MIT, without any additional terms or conditions.